SarahRowan711/sarahrowan711.github.io/README.md

 View the portfolio at https://sarahrowan711.github.io/

 **Credits**<br />
-Bootstrap template sourced from https://startbootstrap.com/theme/resume and modified by me.<br />
+Bootstrap template sourced from https://startbootstrap.com/theme/resume and modified by me<br />
-Icon made by Freepik from www.flaticon.com and converted to .ico at https://icoconvert.com/.
+Icon made by Freepik from www.flaticon.com and converted to .ico at https://icoconvert.com/